 Mortgage rate trends

 You can read weekly and two-month on HSH.com to see what experts are predicting for mortgage rates.
 There are a lot of factors which affect mortgage rates, not the least of which is growth in the economy, inflation and inflation concerns, Federal Reserve monetary policies, and more.
-To get a working handle on how all this comes together, please read "What Moves Mortgage Rates" and use the tools above to track the market.
+To get a working handle on how all this comes together, please read our article present in the 'recommended reading' section below, and use the tools above to track the market.

 Michele Lerner contributed to this answer.